rivet-lang/rive/lib/std/README.md

 # The `std` library

-This library contains procedures and types that help in the development of software made with Rivet.
+This library contains functions and types that help in the development of software made with Rivet.